Topiramate for Alcohol Use Disorder

 Fluyau, Dimy, Kailasam, Vasanth Kattalai, Pierre, Christopher G (2023).
 J Psychopharmacol.
 DOI PubMed

-3.Oral topiramate for treatment of alcohol dependence: a randomised controlled trial.Layer A
+7.Topiramate in the treatment of alcohol dependence: a meta-analysis.Layer A

 8.Pharmacologically controlled drinking in the treatment of alcohol dependence or alcohol use disorders: a systematic review with direct and network meta-analyses on nalmefene, naltrexone, acamprosate, baclofen and topiramate.Layer A